The Leadership at Culduthel Christian Centre comprises the Pastor, Elders, Deacons, Church Secretary, Staff Members and Ministry Team Leaders.

 Norman originally from Aberdeen has lived in Inverness since 1977 where he has a property rental business.
 He and his wife Christine were one of the original six founding couples in the church in 1984.
 They have 3 grown-up children.
 He is primarily involved as the Link Elder for the Facilities Ministry.

 Duncan originally from Ayrshire moved to Inverness in 1989.
 Married to Jean they have 7 children between them.
-Duncan works for HMRC and enjoys a regular game of squash.
+Duncan enjoys a regular game of squash.
 These days he is more a follower of football than a participator.
 He is the Treasurer and is also involved with CAP (Christians Against Poverty), Home groups and is the Prayer Ministry Co-ordinator.

 Angus is a maritime surveyor in the offshore oil industry.
 He and His wife Alison, a care worker, have three children, Fiona, Heather and Iain.
 Angus is primarily involved in Bible Teaching and Preaching and is the link elder for Youth.
 He is a regular teacher at the Junior Youth Fellowship and currently remains unbeaten as the ten pin bowling champion as long as he is playing against 13 year olds.